 Toll Free (U.S. + Canada): 800-452-2400

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The pituitary gland sits in the sella turcica and is divided into 2 parts, the anterior and posterior.
-Hypopituitarism results from the partial or complete loss of 1 or more of 6 hormones made and released by the anterior pituitary gland.
+The pituitary gland sits in the sella turcica and is divided into two parts, the anterior and posterior.
+Hypopituitarism results from the partial or complete loss of one or more of six hormones made and released by the anterior pituitary gland.
 Non-tumoral causes constitute a major group of childhood hypopituitarism.
 Once fully established and prolonged (greater than 6 months), hypopituitarism is generally permanent, although spontaneous recovery can rarely occur.
 There are many causes of hypopituitarism, including tumors in or around the pituitary gland, whole brain radiation therapy or focused radiation therapy that includes the sella turcica in the treatment field, chemotherapy, operative damage, major head trauma, subarachnoid hemorrhage, infections, and perinatal and prenatal causes.

 • Non-tumoral causes constitute a major group of childhood hypopituitarism.